oisdk/site/posts/2016-11-17-semirings-lhs.markdown

 So possibly covectors represent the free semiring, in some way.

-Another encoding which looks free-ish is another efficient implementation of the probability monad from @larsen_memory_2011:
+Another encoding which looks free-ish is one of the efficient implementations of the probability monad from @larsen_memory_2011:

 ```{.haskell}
 data Dist a where